EmElkan/blog/CV.md

 - API testing.
 - Performance and load testing.
 - Security testing.
-- Git and version control.
-- UI and API Automation.
 - Creating and maintaining documentation.
 - Running demonstrations and knowledge sharing sessions.
+- UI and API Automation.
 - Pipeline setup and maintenance.
 - Involved with recruitment.
 - Creating video demos for clients and stakeholders.